Overview

 Pending

-being placed via the New Order wizard in Channel UC NBN Portal
+The order is still being placed via the New Order wizard in Channel UC NBN Portal

 Channel UC NBN Portal